 How can I verify a home warranty company?

-Verify a home warranty service by researching the provider at the BBB’s website, reading customer reviews, and verifying any claims the company makes.
+You can verify a home warranty service by researching the provider on the BBB’s website, reading customer reviews, and checking up on any claims the company makes.

 What is the difference between home insurance and a home warranty?

-Home insurance protects your house and its belongings from catastrophic events like disasters and theft.
+Home insurance protects your house and your belongings from catastrophic events such as disasters and theft.
 A home warranty covers the repair or replacement cost of major appliances and systems that falter due to normal wear and tear.

 What should I do if I receive an unsolicited home warranty letter?

-If you receive an unsolicited home warranty letter, the best thing to do is disregard it.
+If you receive an unsolicited home warranty letter, you should report it to the FTC and then disregard it.
 If you want a home warranty, research reputable companies online.

 To share feedback or ask a question about this article, send a note to our Reviews Team at reviews@thisoldhousereviews.com.